AlanKrajina/PizzaOnRailsApp/README.md

 # PizzaOnRailsApp

+In this project I have build a complete Ruby on Rails application that manages related data through complex forms and RESTful routes.
+The goal of the application is to build a Content Management System.

 The app provides a database and web interface for users to:

 - Sign up, login or log out securely as user.